sasiqwerty/jgs-notes/ethics.md

 ### Spamming
 The act of forwarding/sending unwanted emails without discrimination to multiple mailing lists, individuals and newsgroups.
 ### Theft of Personal information
+Its hard to keep data private in the age of the internet,One should be careful nonetheless.
+If data is stolen it can be used for bad things, to gain unfair advantages and inflict financial losses.
 ### Cyberterrorism
+An online targetted attack on key infrastructure to disrupt peace for any reason.
 ## Computing Ethics
+Ethics is the set of moral principles that govern the behaviour of a group or an individual.
+Computing Ethics is a set of procedures,moral principles, and ethical practices that regulate the use of